kg4zow/remarkable.jms1.info/src/info/updates.md

 REMARKABLE_RELEASE_VERSION=3.5.2.1807
 ```

 Add a `SERVER=` line at the bottom which points to our listener.
-If you already had a `SERVER=` line which was not commented out, either comment that out or edit that line.
+If you already had a `SERVER=` line which was not commented out, either comment out the existing line, or edit that line.

 * Use `http://` rather than `https://`.
 * Use the IP for the computer, and the port number where your listener is ... listening.